 What can weight loss do for you?

-Losing weight can improve your health in a number of ways.
+Losing weight can improve your health in a several ways.
 It can lower your risk for type 2 diabetes, high blood pressure, stroke, and heart disease.
 Losing weight can also help you feel better.
 There are proven ways to lose weight.
 You can find what works for you.

 Research has proven that changing eating habits and increasing physical activity (exercising) help people lose weight.
 Other strategies also can help.
 For example, you might find that rewarding yourself for exercising every day helps keep you motivated.
 Choose a non-food reward.

-Most people need to change what they eat and how much they eat in order to lose weight.
+Most people need to change what they eat and how much they eat to lose weight.
 Your health care provider can help you decide how to change your eating habits.
 Choices include:

 - Eating a low-carbohydrate diet